Rooholla-KhorramBakht/Go2Py/README.md

 # Go2Py

 Go2Py is a Pythonic interface and driver for low-level and high-level control of Unitree Go2 quadruped robots.
-The motivation of this project is to ease the burden of initial interface development, safety systems of Go2 quadruped by providing a modular pipeline for real-time communication with the robot in both simulated and real world with a unified interface.
+The motivation of this project is to remove the burden of developing interface, safety systems, and basic components required for starting locomotion reserach using the Go2 quadruped robot.
+It provides a modular pipeline for real-time communication with the robot in both simulated and real world environment with a unified interface.

 <p align="center">
   <img src="docs/assets/openfig.png" alt="image" width="60%" height="auto"/>